 Last, but not least, it’s vital to prefer dark chocolate with the highest percentage of cacao solid.
 The highest the percentage of cocoa solids, the highest the antioxidant content of chocolate.
-Additionally, bitter chocolates tend to have the higher concentrations of flavonoids.
-Processing technics for reducing bitterness reduce flavonoids as well.
-Up to 90%.

-Dark chocolate is packed with nutrients!
+Dark chocolate is packed with beneficial nutrients for weight loss

 Chocolate was named the “food of the gods”.
 For good reason!
 Chocolate is packed with nutrients.
 Just a small portion of 1 oz contains high amounts of many minerals.